ipld/specs/block-layer/content-addressable-archives.md

 The CAR format (Content Addressable aRchives) can be used to store content addressable objects in the form of IPLD block data as a sequence of bytes; typically in a file with a `.car` filename extension.

 The CAR format is intended as a serialized representation of any IPLD DAG (graph) as the concatenation of its blocks, plus a header that describes the graphs in the file (via root CIDs).
-The requirement for the blocks in a CAR to form coherent DAGs is not strict, so the CAR format may also be used to store any arbitrary list of IPLD blocks.
+The requirement for the blocks in a CAR to form coherent DAGs is not strict, so the CAR format may also be used to store arbitrary IPLD blocks.

 In addition to the binary block data, storage overhead for the CAR format consists of:

  * A header block encoded as [DAG-CBOR](codecs/dag-cbor.md) containing the format version and an array of root CIDs
  * A CID for each block preceding its binary data
- * A compressed integer prefixing each block, including the header block, indicating the total length of that block including CID
+ * A compressed integer prefixing each block (including the header block) indicating the total length of that block, including the length of the encoded CID

 This diagram shows how IPLD blocks, their root CID, and a header combine to form a CAR.